JieyuWu/ToyotaMod/CARLA.md

 everything with ctrl+c in both windows, edit file, run openpilot script in window 0 and bridge in window 1

+### Carla scene is slow or fails to load in openpilot ui window

+Try setting CARLA to the low quality rendering

+Open the file openpilot/tools/sim/start_carla.sh in the ubuntu file explorer

+on the last line, add `./CarlaUE4.sh -quality-level=Low` to the end of the docker command.
+It should look like the following:

+`docker run -it --net=host --gpus all carlasim/carla:0.9.7 ./CarlaUE4.sh -quality-level=Low`

 # See Also

 openpilot sim